 Materials and Design

-Engineered wood floors are made from a thin layer of hardwood which is then backed with several layers of softwood or plywood.
-The multiple supporting layers are hidden and give the boards support and strength, whilst the surface you walk on is pure, unadulterated solid wood.
+Engineered wood floors are made from a layer of solid hardwood which is then backed with several layers of softwood or plywood.
+The multiple supporting layers are hidden and give the boards support and strength, whilst the surface you walk on, known as the wear layer, is natural solid wood.
 This means that engineered floors look, feel and sound just like solid wood floors, but are a lot more versatile.

-Laminate floors are made mostly from High Density Fibreboard (HDF).
-The boards are topped with an ultra-realistic photographic layer, which is then coated and sealed in with a tough, scratch resistant surface.
-The photographic layer is what gives the floors its particular look, so laminate boards can appear to be made from any type of wood or even stone.
-This is what makes laminate floors incredibly versatile when it comes to design
+Laminate floors are made mostly from High-Density Fibreboard (HDF).
+The boards are topped with an ultra-realistic photographic layer, which is then coated and sealed in with a tough, scratch-resistant melamine wear layer.
+The photographic layer is what gives the floors their particular look, so laminate boards can appear to be made from any type of wood or even stone.
+This is what makes laminate floors incredibly versatile when it comes to design.

 Engineered floors have a surface of natural wood which has either been oiled or lacquered.
 Whilst these treatments help protect the wood against splashes, engineered floors aren't considered water resistant.
-Because of this, engineered floors aren't built for bathrooms or kitchens, where there's a lot of splashes and steam.
+Because of this, engineered floors aren't built for bathrooms or kitchens, where high humidity and splashes are common.

-Wood is tough and long lasting, but that doesn't mean it can't be scratched.
-Engineered floors are just as resistant to scratches as any other piece of wood.
+Wood is tough and long-lasting, and an oiled or lacquered solid wood wear layer helps protect them.
+Engineered floors are just as resistant to scratches as any other piece of hardwood.
 The good news is that if scratches and dents build up over time, the surface can be sanded down and refinished, which will make the floor look as good as new.

 The tough wear layer on the surface of laminate floors is designed to resist scratches and dents.
 Whilst we still wouldn't recommend dragging heavy furniture across them, the boards are certainly well equipped to deal with anything from dragging trainers to birthday party stampedes.
+Laminate flooring comes with an AC rating which measures its toughness between 1-5, although anything above a 3 is usually for commercial flooring.
 Unlike Engineered floors, there's no way to renew the surface of a laminate floor, so if a board gets badly damaged it will have to be taken up and replaced.

-Both engineered and laminate floors are installed with what's called a ‘floating floor’ system.
+Both engineered wood and laminate floors are installed with what's called a 'floating floor' system.
 This is where the subfloor is covered by an underlay, and then the boards are laid on top, clicking together for a stable, seamless surface.
 Whilst different floors may have slightly different systems, they all use the same basic design, which makes installation quick and easy.
-If you're looking for a DIY job, both engineered and laminate floors are the perfect tools for the job.
+If you're looking for a DIY job, both engineered and laminate floors will make your life easy.

-Engineered floors are cleverly designed to allow real wood floors to be installed in areas with dramatic temperature changes.
-Underfloor heating, conservatories and basements – engineered flooring is suitable for all of them.
+Engineered wood floors are cleverly designed to allow real wood floors to be installed in areas with dramatic temperature changes.
+Underfloor heating, conservatories and basements - engineered flooring is suitable for all of them.
+This is because the layered plywood construction creates an extra strong board that is less liable to warping.
 Engineered floors are still vulnerable to water though, so caution should be used in kitchens to protect them from scratches and we'd advise against using them in your bathroom, where steam and moisture are unavoidable.

 Laminate floors are just as resistant to heat and slightly more water resistant.
 Kitchens shouldn't be a problem for any of our laminate floors, as long as you make sure not to leave puddles sitting on the surface, which can eventually seep into the gaps between the boards.
 Laminate boards may be water resistant, but they're not waterproof, so we wouldn't recommend using them in bathrooms.
 Unless, of course, you use one of Quickstep's waterproof laminate floors, such as the Impressive and Majestic range.